FridayOrtiz/timebase/paper/paper.md

 configured to return a directory or file to a previously well-known hashedstate.
 The replacing of our covert file

+## Native Receiver

+// TODO: talk about how we might implement a native receiver, using only physical access to the machine, our brains, and no internet besides NTP

 \pagebreak
 # References {-}